Planning and Logistical Resources

 Programs must have central focus on student learning.
 Special consideration will be given to those events that are sponsored by students and those that enable students to interact directly with faculty and invited guests (e.g., small group discussions, receptions).

 Review the Ed for Life website for additional criteria and to learn how to submit a proposal

 "I have my budget.
 How do I actually buy things?"

-Once your AD has approved your funding in the Programming Calendar, you can purchase your supplies in a few ways:
+Once your AD (or GRC) has approved your funding in the Programming Calendar, you can purchase your supplies in a few ways:

 - "P-Card" (AD credit card) - Need to buy something over $150?
 Looking to get gift cards?
-Talk to your AD about them purchasing the items for you.
+Talk to your AD about purchasing the items for you.
 This is a particularly good option if the purchases are online sales or if your vendor takes credit card payment over the phone.
-Make sure you turn any receipts in to your AD.
+Make sure you turn all receipts in to your AD.

-If you are interested in using gift cards as prizes for any of your programs, please consult with your AD.
+If you are interested in using gift cards or other prizes for any of your programs, please consult with your AD.
 Any gift cards MUST be purchased by your AD.
 Please do not use cash advance funds to purchase gift cards.
 If you purchase gift cards on your own, we will not be able to reimburse you.
 The distribution of Gift Cards or other prizes to students or campus visitors must be accompanied by the Gift Recipient Form, which requires recipient signatures.
 Ask your AD for this form before you give out any gift cards!

 While our ultimate goal is to provide programs to your residents that are completely free of charge, you may on occasion plan an event that requires residents to pay for a portion of the cost.